Why Shade Matters at PNC Park

 Seasonal Shade Guide at PNC Park

 Fall games (September-October) bring cooler temperatures but afternoon sun remains a factor.
-Third base side shade continues providing benefit.
+First base side shade continues providing benefit.
 The sun's lower autumn angle can sometimes create different shadow patterns, but structural overhangs continue providing protection.
 The riverfront location provides cooling breezes that help offset sun exposure.
 Winter (if applicable) brings reduced sun intensity.

 Pro Tips for Staying Cool